 NT531 (NT110) • Intermediate Greek Grammar/Using Greek in New Testament Exegesis.
-A review of morphology, a survey of syntax, translation, and vocabulary building.
-Prerequisite: passing of Greek qualifying exam.
+A review of morphology, a survey of syntax, translation, and vocabulary building, and the development of exegetical skills.
+Prerequisite: passing of Greek qualifying exam or successful completion of NT522.
 Three or four hours.